bokkypoobah/PolymathCoreContractsAudit/audit/code-review/modules/TransferManager/CountTransferManager.md

     }

     /**
      * @notice This function returns the signature of configure function */ function getInitFunction() public returns(bytes4) {
         return bytes4(keccak256("configure(uint256)"));
     }

     /**
-    * @dev sets the maximum percentage that an individual token holder can hold
+    * @notice sets the maximum percentage that an individual token holder can hold
     * @param _maxHolderCount is the new maximum amount a holder can hold */ function changeHolderCount(uint256 _maxHolderCount) public onlyOwner {